Nathan22Miles/PtxMCP/README.md

     - Has only had very limited testing so far.
 It did work for me on Mac and Windows.
     - Has only been tested with Claude Desktop.
     - Does not support access to Paratext resource projects, e.g. RVR80.
-        - In order to have a text to compare to I used the publicly available WEB (World English Bible)
-- In order for Claude to access this local MCP server, Claude must be running on the local machine, not in the cloud.
+- In order for Claude to access this stdin MCP server, Claude must be running on the local machine, not in the cloud.
     - I think this means you must choose the 'Chat' option and NOT the 'Cowork' option when starting the chat.
-    - The Cowork option seems to (at least sometimes) run in a cloud sandbox that does not have access to the local machine.
+      The Cowork option seems to (at least sometimes?) run in a cloud sandbox that does not have access to the local machine.
 ## Requirements

 - Node.js 18+